-Data for all energy products, including energy price indices, are provided on a quarterly basis by the Department for Business, Energy and Industrial Strategy (BEIS).
+Data for all energy products, including energy price indices, are provided on a quarterly basis by the Department for Energy Security and Net Zero.

 Prices refer to the United Kingdom unless otherwise specified.
+Yearly prices might differ from simple arithmetic mean of quarters as they are weight averaged by quarterly consumption.